yuja-liu/bios20236_2024/lab1/prelab1_installation.md

 conda install jupyter scipy numpy matplotlib
 ```

 This should conclude the installation (we may need other packages along the way, though).
-Finally, launch your Jupyter notebook by typing in the terminal
+Finally, launch your Jupyter notebook by typing in the terminal.
+A new tab will appear in your web browser which allows you to navigate through your files and open/create a notebook.

 ```
 jupyter notebook --notebook-dir <directory to your notebooks>